nHentaiDatabase/nHentaiDabase/README.md

 ### First start

-when you first start nHentaiDatabase some resources will be prepared.
+When you first start nHentaiDatabase some ressources will be prepared.
 - On Windows the Folder is in `%appdata%`.
-- On Linux the Folder is in `/home/User` note: it is hidden.
+- On Linux the Folder is in `/home/User` Note: It's hidden.

-The Folder structure is the following:
+The Folder structure is as following:

 - nHentaiDatabase
   - randomPhotos
-    - (random Pictures for the SFW mode)
+    - (Random pictures for the SFW mode)
   - savedPhotos
-    - (all the title pictures of the doujins)
+    - (All the title pictures of the doujins)
   - userData
-    - (all three tables (plan to read, reading, completed) and the settings.)
+    - (All three tables (plan to read, reading, completed) and the settings.)

 ### UI

 #### Start

-When you start nHentaiDatabase the folowing window will be prompted.
+When you start nHentaiDatabase the following window will be prompted.

 ![Start](https://user-images.githubusercontent.com/77382879/115596335-48073680-a2d8-11eb-9491-abd21c20c770.png)